brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

     * [#.#.#.#]{.pnum} no constituent reference refers to an object whose complete object is of consteval-only type.
 :::

 The rules we have today escalate `&r` because it has consteval-only type, but rejects `(void const*)&r` because it has consteval-only value.
 Just not in those specific words.

-In other words, the consteval-only type model is already incomplete unless it accounts for consteval-only values.
+In other words: the consteval-only type model is already incomplete unless it also accounts for consteval-only values.

 We already explored this idea of consteval-only values in [@P3603R1]{.title}, but what if we generalized the notion we have today and combined it with reflections?
 Informally: